univention/univention-corporate-server/doc/manual/mail/configuration-server.rst

 .. _mail-renamed-users:

-Handling of mailboxes during e-mail changes and the deletion of user accounts
+Handling of mailboxes during email changes and the deletion of user accounts
 -----------------------------------------------------------------------------

-A user's mailbox is linked to the primary e-mail address and not to the username.
-The |UCSUCRV| :envvar:`mail/dovecot/mailbox/rename` can be used to configure the reaction when the primary e-mail address is changed:
+A user's mailbox is linked to the primary email address and not to the username.
+The |UCSUCRV| :envvar:`mail/dovecot/mailbox/rename` can be used to configure the reaction when the primary email address is changed:

 * If the variable is set to ``yes``, the name of the user's IMAP mailbox is changed.
 This is the standard setting since UCS 3.0.

-* If the setting is ``no``, it will not be possible to read previous e-mails any more once the user's primary e-mail address is changed!
-If another user is assigned a previously used primary e-mail address, she receives access to the old IMAP structure of this mailbox.
+* If the setting is ``no``, it will not be possible to read previous emails any more once the user's primary email address is changed!
+If another user is assigned a previously used primary email address, they receive access to the old IMAP structure of this mailbox.

 The |UCSUCRV| :envvar:`mail/dovecot/mailbox/delete` can be used to configure,